mael-ha/stability_ai/README.md

 StabilityAI is a Ruby gem that simplifies interactions with the Stability AI API.
 It supports image generation, image-to-image manipulation, upscaling, and masking.

+## Demo

+I made this `gem` part of a personal project: [ciel.chat](https://ciel.chat) - an AI supercharged WhatsApp bot, using ChatGPT, Bard, StableDiffusion, Dalle, GoogleSpeech, ElevenLabs.
+You can try it there for free ✌️

+## Disclaimer

+It's my first gem ever.
+There are plenty of room for improvements there - feel free to contribute!

 ## Installation

 Add this line to your application's Gemfile: